lmullen/jsr/_source/issues/vol15/mcvickar.markdown

     at Banker Hill, Tenn.
 Sunday.
 It had been rumored that a snake was going to be handled.
 Jesus said, 'An evil and adulterous generation seekth after a sign, and no sign shall be given &c" ("Bro.
 W. F.
-    Bryant Preached," Church of God Evangel, September 5, 1914, 3).
+    Bryant Preached," *Church of God Evangel*, September 5, 1914, 3).
 The cryptic scriptural reference seems to suggest either a) no snake was brought, or b) the author did not support the manifestation of such a sign.
 Finally, the earliest reference in the *Evangel* is a list